Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

-\begin{proof} Let $l_1$ (resp.\ $l_2$) be the maximal curve which is on the boundary of both $F_1$ (resp.\ $F_2$) and $L$.
-We claim that every maximal curve inside $L$ which is part of a boundary of some pseudo-disk different from $F_1$ and $F_2$, has one endpoint on $l_1$ and another on $l_2$.
+Let $l_1$ (resp.\ $l_2$) be the maximal curve that is on the boundary of both $F_1$ (resp.\ $F_2$) and $L$.
+There might be some (empty) pseudo-disks that lie completely inside $L$.
+We claim that every maximal curve inside $L$ which is part of a boundary of some pseudo-disk different from $F_1$ and $F_2$ and is not completely inside $L$, has one endpoint on $l_1$ and another on $l_2$.
 Indeed, if such a maximal curve on the boundary of some $F_3$ would have both endpoints on $l_1$ (resp.\ $l_2$), then $F_1$ (resp.\ $F_2$) and $F_3$ would define a lens which lies inside $L$ contradicting its containment minimality.

 Now we are ready to shrink $F_1$.
-Basically we want to delete $L$ from it, but we have to shrink it a bit more to avoid the introduction of common boundary parts which turns out to be a bit technical;\footnote{Deleting from $F_1$ an $\epsilon$-expansion of $L$ would not always work - we leave it to the interested reader why.} see Figure \ref{fig:lensremoval}.
-In order to do that we will define a curve inside $F_1\setminus L$ which intersects the boundary of some pseudo-disk the same number of times as $l_2$ does.
-Then, we shrink $F_1\setminus L$ by essentially replacing $l_2$ by this curve on the boundary.
+Basically we want to delete $L$ from $F_1$, but we have to shrink it a bit afterwards to avoid the introduction of common boundary parts.
+This turns out to be a bit technical;\footnote{It would be convenient to delete from $F_1$ an $\epsilon$-expansion of $L$ but this would not always work.
+For example it is possible that the boundary of another pseudo-disk makes infinitely many smaller and smaller ``squiggles'' (like $x\sin\frac 1x$) before intersecting $L$ and thus intersects every $\epsilon$-expansion of $L$ (where $\epsilon<\epsilon_0$ for some small $\epsilon_0$) more than twice.} there are two cases (when $L=F_1\cap F_2$ and when $L=F_1\setminus F_2$), yet luckily we can handle both of them exactly the same way (see Figure \ref{fig:lensremoval} and \ref{fig:lensremovalb}).
+In order to do that we will define a curve inside $F_1\setminus L$ which intersects the boundary of every pseudo-disk the same number of times as $l_2$ does.
+Then we shrink $F_1\setminus L$ by essentially replacing $l_2$ by this curve on the boundary.
 Next we give the details of how we do all of this.

-Consider the arrangement determined by the boundaries of the pseudo-disks.
-The \emph{vertices} of the \emph{arrangement} are the intersection points of the boundaries of regions, the \emph{edges} are the maximal connected parts of the boundaries of regions that do not contain a vertex and the \emph{cells} are the maximal connected parts of the plane which are disjoint from the edges and the vertices of the arrangement.
+Given a finite family of Jordan regions whose boundaries intersect finite many times, the \emph{vertices} of the \emph{arrangement determined by these regions} are the intersection points of the boundaries of the regions, the \emph{edges} are the maximal connected parts of the boundaries of the regions that do not contain a vertex, and the \emph{cells} are the maximal connected parts of the plane which are disjoint from the edges and the vertices of the arrangement.